 - Identify and understand where personal data is being processed and where data flows.

-- Analyze GDPR impacted policies around data processing and security.
+- Analyze GDPR-impacted data processing and security policies.

-- Develop a pragmatic GDPR action plan inclusive of technical and organizational measures to comply with requirements.
+- Develop a pragmatic GDPR action plan, including technical and organizational measures to meet the requirements.

-- Assist in implementation of risk prioritized remediation to comply with the GDPR.
+- Assist in the implementation of risk-prioritized remediation to achieve GDPR compliance.